avivharuzi/shrinkon/README.md

-# shrinkon
+# Shrinkon

-resize your images without care of anything
+Resize your images without care of anything.